saravana2501/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

-# BLENDED LEARNING
+# BLENDED_LEARNING
-# Implementation of Support Vector Machine for Classifying Food Choices for Diabetic Patients
+# Implementation of Decision Tree Model for Tumor Classification

 ## AIM:
-To implement a Support Vector Machine (SVM) model to classify food items and optimize hyperparameters for better accuracy.
+To implement and evaluate a Decision Tree model to classify tumors as benign or malignant using a dataset of lab test results.

 ## Equipments Required:
 1. Hardware – PCs